bgplab/isis/docs/basic/6-level-2.md

 Inspecting a level-1 LSP and a corresponding level-2 LSP confirms the duplication of information:

+L1 and L2 LSP originated by R2 running FRRouting
+{ .code-caption }
 ```
 r1# show isis database detail r2.00-00
 Area Gandalf: